bictorv/chaosnet-bridge/NCP.md

 1. Response: either
     - receive `RFC` with data being *rhost* *args* (as for the RFC for `chaos_stream`)
         - as response to `LSN`
-	- receive `ANS` with data being the answer data
+	- receive `ANS` with data being the source address (LSB, MSB) followed by answer data
         - as response for RFC for Simple protocol
 	- receive `OPN` with data being the remote host (name or address)
         - as response to RFC for Stream protocol